yihui/yihui.org/content/tinytex/faq.md

         "C:\Software\TinyTeX\bin\win32\tlmgr" path add
         ```

-        You only need to do this once, and if you installed TinyTeX using the approach in FAQ 6, you need `sudo` to run `tlmgr path add`.
+        You only need to do this once.
+If you installed TinyTeX using the approach in FAQ 6, you need `sudo` to run `tlmgr path add`.

 1. **Why doesn't the default installation path contain the year of TeX Live?**